neweuropeancollege/gitbook-documentation/docs/sales-and-recruiting/using-salesforce-at-nec/general-workflow/logging-a-live-interaction.md

+# Logging a Live Interaction (Phone Call or Campus Visit)

 ## Introduction

 If you receive a call or a campus visit (or have any other interaction with a student in a non-digital environment), it needs to be logged.